-One of the incredible benefits of working with UCF, the Uganda Conservation Foundation, has been work trips to the Bush – and free game drives.
-Friends and family back home may be under the impression that’s all I’ve been doing for the last two and half years!
-Unfortunately, once I’d got the hang of the projects, trips and wildlife encounters (in the Bush at least) were few and far between and I spent as much time chained to the laptop as I did in any other office job I’ve ever had, writing one funding proposal after another.
+One of the incredible benefits of working with UCF, the Uganda Conservation Foundation, has been work trips to the bush – and free game drives.
+Friends and family back home may be under the impression that’s all I’ve been doing for the last two and half years (2009 to 2011)!
+Unfortunately, once I’d got to grips with the projects, field trips and wildlife encounters were few and far between and I spent as much time chained to the laptop as I did in any other office job I’ve ever had, writing one funding proposal after another.

 The driver had promised us the earliest of starts (although I was disappointed that the agreed game drive would happen in a bloody saloon car!)
 I’d insisted that we should go in a 4×4 but come 6.30 in the morning, I’d buttoned my lip, deciding to make the most of the cheap price and trusting in the fact that a locally based guide should be able to find all the wildlife straightaway.

 Eddie the driver gave us the normal tourist platitudes, and I switched off.
 UCF has spoiled me.
-We’ve travelled with rangers off the beaten track; we’ve followed the lion researchers at night and heard all kinds of wildlife close-encounter stories round the campfire.
+With them, we’ve gone off track with the rangers; we’ve followed the lion researchers at night, we’ve heard all manner of thrilling wildlife encounter stories around the campfire.

-At the famous Kasenyi track, south of Lake George, we headed for where the lions had last been seen.
+At the famous Kasenyi track, south of Lake George, our saloon car driver headed for where the lions had last been seen.
 With the grass long, thanks to the seasonal rains, spotting a lion can be near impossible.
 Sometimes all you see are the tips of their ears or a flick of a tail.

 “Look, he’s just finished mating!
 Now he will want to hunt.”